RMIT-Competition-Rocketry/Australis-Avionics-firmware/README.md

    cd /path/to/Australis-Avionics-firmware
    ```

-3. Inside the root directory, run the following command.

-   > [!NOTE]
-   > This may take a couple of minutes to build the Docker image when running for the first time.
+3. Inside the root directory, run the following command. **This may take a couple of minutes to finish when running for the first time**.

    ```bash
    docker compose run --rm australis-dev